‘The Great Day’: Add Ukrainian Easter traditions to your holiday

-Easter, or Velykden (“The Great Day”), is celebrated in Ukraine with an array of traditions that make it one of the country’s most majestic holidays.
+Easter, or Velykden (“The Great Day”), is celebrated in Ukraine with an array of traditions.

-Easter in Ukraine follows the Orthodox Christian calendar, so that it falls one week after the Catholic holiday (Orthodox Easter this year is April 24; other Christians celebrate on April 17).
+Easter in Ukraine follows the Orthodox Christian calendar; it falls one week after the Catholic holiday (Orthodox Easter this year is April 24; other Christians celebrate on April 17).

-Its traditions — those familiar in the United States, and others unique to Ukraine — are justly famous.
-With a bit of know-how, you too can add some Ukrainian Easter magic to your holiday.

 Holy Week begins on Willow Sunday, when the faithful decorate their homes with willow switches.
 Then begin the all-important weeklong food preparations.